-The 47N development is considered SEIS Alternative 6 and is compared to the no action, Bullfrog Flats Adopted Master Plan, SEIS Alternative 5 (Alt 5).
-The projected 2037 water demand for CH, 47N (SEIS Alt 6), and SEIS Alt 5 are summarized in Table 2, Table 3, and Table 4, respectively.
+The current 47N development is considered Revised Proposal, compared to the SEIS Alternative 6 (Alt 6) and the no action, Bullfrog Flats Adopted Master Plan, SEIS Alternative 5 (Alt 5).
+The projected 2037 water demand for CH, 47N (Revised Proposal), SEIS Alt 6, and SEIS Alt 5 are summarized in Table 2, Table 3, Table 4, and Table 5, respectively.